A geometric approach to counting norms in cyclic extensions of function fields: Proof of Theorem 4

 The next ingredient we need is a version of the Grothendieck-Lefschetz trace formula with twisted coefficients.
-Namely for an appropiate system of coefficients $\mathcal{F}$ on a smooth projective variety $X$ defined over $\mathbb{F}_q$ (more precisely terminology is a $l$-adic sheaf), we have :
+Namely for an appropiate system of coefficients $\mathcal{F}$, more precisely a $l$-adic sheaf, on a smooth projective variety $X$ defined over $\mathbb{F}_q$ , we have :

 This also holds for non-projective $X$, but we need to correct it by either using compactly supported cohomology or via Poincar\'{e} duality.

 If we apply to our case using compactly supported cohomology we have that